 OnePlus 5 made its début in June this year.
 The company launched the device in a fanfare event and didn’t shy away from mocking competitors, including Apple.
 Carl Pei, CEO – OnePlus, claimed that OnePlus is known for paying attention to every small detailing of the device.
 Apparently, they failed to do the same with OnePlus 5.

-Within few weeks of the device made available to people, OnePlus had started facing strong criticism from its ‘loyal’ customers for various issues with the device.
-Besides issues like rebooting while dialing the emergency number, device not recognised while connected to PC, random shutdown, the Jelly Scrolling issue with the screen was the major one.
+Within a few weeks of the device made available to people, OnePlus had started facing strong criticism from its ‘loyal’ customers for various issues with the device.
+Besides issues like rebooting while dialling the emergency number, device not recognised while connected to PC, random shutdown, the Jelly Scrolling issue with the screen was the major one.
 The number of issues in Oneplus 5 caused Forbes openly declaring “The Bad Week for OnePlus 5.”

 While the other issues didn’t rattle users much, the Jelly Scrolling issue with OnePlus 5 screen created enough outcry.
 The company made its best efforts to play down the issue, but reviewers and experts didn’t buy the company’s argument.
 By now it was clear that OnePlus made a disastrous move with the screen and there was no solution to the problem but to redesign the device and replace the sold units of OnePlus 5.